Skip to content

 Expressions allow for defining predicates or computing new variables based on existing data.
 The expression language is based on JavaScript, but provides only a limited set of features, guaranteeing secure execution.

-Expressions can be used with the "filter" and "formula" transforms.
+Expressions can be used with the "filter" and "formula" transforms, in encoding, and in expression references for dynamic properties in marks, transforms, and data sources.

 Usage